waliddavid/99humanityfund-website/src/content/docs/about.md

 ---
 title: About this project
-description: About the 99 Humanity Fund documentary project.
+description: About the 99% of Humanity Global Fund documentary project.
 ---

 ## What this is